 In the case of severe OSA, patients are usually given a CPAP machine to wear through the night.
 This pushes air through the nasal cavity and stops the airway from closing.

 Surgery is also possible in severe cases to modify the shape of the soft palate or even the tongue.

 In mild to moderate cases, treatment can be effective using an MAS (mandibular advancement splint) device.
 This is an oral appliance which is designed to posture the lower jaw forward during sleep, thereby opening the airway by reducing the possibility of the tongue and soft palate collapsing against the throat.
 At Apple Dental we have routinely provided patients with the SomnoDent appliance, which has produced excellent, life-changing results.

 Apple Dental is proudly locally owned and operated with a high proportion of local residents within the team.
-With no corporate or health insurance ties there is no shareholder or contractual pressure to consider cutting on expenses or driving up profits.
+Apple Dental proudly claim that with no corporate or health insurance ties there is no shareholder or contractual pressure to consider cutting expenses or driving up profits.
 The focus is purely on patient care and quality clinical outcomes.

 Do you have a local issue you would like help with?
 ITC is here to help just email us at email@example.com

 - Sign up for the weekly In the Cove Newsletter

 - Like us on Facebook